 Women affected by domestic abuse and someone else's substance use

-We have held our HRC events and Women’s Practitioner Learning Days in London, Birmingham, Manchester, Bristol and Leeds.
+We held our HRC events and Women’s Practitioner Learning Days in London, Birmingham, Manchester, Bristol and Leeds.

 This project has now finished, and our findings have been published in a research report, with recommendations for policy and practice.

 If you have any questions about this strand of work, please email us.